The Well-Tempered Clavier: Composition history

 Each set contains 24 pairs of prelude and fugue.
 The first pair is in C major, the second in C minor, the third in C♯ major, the fourth in C♯ minor, and so on.
 The rising chromatic pattern continues until every key has been represented, finishing with a B minor fugue.
 The first set was compiled in 1722 during Bach's appointment in Köthen, and the second followed 20 years later in 1742 while he was in Leipzig.

 Bach recycled some of the preludes and fugues from earlier sources: the 1720 Klavierbüchlein für Wilhelm Friedemann Bach, for instance, contains versions of eleven of the preludes of the first book of the Well-Tempered Clavier.
-The C♯ major prelude and fugue in book one was originally in C major – Bach added a key signature of seven sharps and adjusted some accidentals to convert it to the required key.

 In Bach's own time just one similar collection was published, by Johann Christian Schickhardt (1681–1762), whose Op.
 30 L'alphabet de la musique (circa 1735) contained 24 sonatas in all keys for flute or violin and basso continuo, and included a transposition scheme for alto recorder.

 Precursors

 Although the Well-Tempered Clavier was the first collection of fully worked keyboard pieces in all 24 keys, similar ideas had occurred earlier.
-Before the advent of modern tonality in the late 17th century, numerous composers produced collections of pieces in all seven modes: Johann Pachelbel's Magnificat fugues (composed 1695–1706), Georg Muffat's Apparatus Musico-organisticus of 1690 and Johann Speth's Ars magna of 1693 for example.
+Before the advent of modern tonality in the late 17th century, numerous composers produced collections of pieces in all eight modes: Johann Pachelbel's Magnificat fugues (composed 1695–1706), Georg Muffat's Apparatus Musico-organisticus of 1690 and Johann Speth's Ars magna of 1693 for example.
 Furthermore, some two hundred years before Bach's time, equal temperament was realized on plucked string instruments, such as the lute and the theorbo, resulting in several collections of pieces in all keys (although the music was not yet tonal in the modern sense of the word):